 A UTI is a urinary tract infection.
 It occurs when bacteria colonize in the urethra, the bladder, the ureters, or the kidneys (source).

 It can be caused by poor hygiene, having sex, or other underlying gut problems.
 Symptoms depend on the location of the infection, but usually include burning pain during urination, a constant need to urinate, cloudy or bloody urine, and possibly fever and back/side pain.
 (Source.)

 Natural UTI Remedies: The Tea

 It soon dawned on me that — if at all possible — I wanted to try to cure my UTI by myself.
-Naturally, without antibiotics, and without any hospital visits.
+Naturally, without antibiotics, and without any visits to urgent care.

 So, being the good Traditional Cooking School child that I am, I soon found this recipe for a curative tea made from burdock root, dandelion root, hops, nettle leaf, and plantain.